- Rust 99.9%

 Rarakoon is a Rust port of Arakoon, a distributed key-value store with preference for consistency, implementing the Multi-Paxos consensus protocol.

 The original Arakoon is written in OCaml on top of Tokyo Cabinet.
-This port replaces OCaml/Lwt with Rust/Tokio, Tokyo Cabinet with an in-memory BTreeMap, and OCaml serialization with rkyv zero-copy deserialization.
+This port replaces OCaml/Lwt with Rust/Tokio, Tokyo Cabinet with pluggable storage backends (redb on-disk B-tree or in-memory BTreeMap), and OCaml serialization with rkyv zero-copy deserialization.

 Architecture